Point (typography): Varying standards

 There have been many definitions of a "point" since the advent of typography.
 Traditional continental European points at about 0.375 mm are usually a bit larger than English points at around 0.350 mm.

 French points

-The Truchet point, the first modern typographic point, was 1/144 of a French inch or 1/1728 of the royal foot.
-It was invented by the French clergyman Sébastien Truchet.

-During the metrication of France amid its revolution, a 1799 law declared the meter to be exactly 443.296 French lines long.
-This established a length to the royal foot of m or about 325 mm.

-The Truchet point therefore became equal to mm or about 0.187986 mm.
+The Truchet point, the first modern typographic point, was 1/12 of a French line (ligne).
+It was invented by the French Catholic priest Sébastien Truchet for the Bignon Commission (1693–1718).
+(During the metrication of France amid its revolution, a 1799 law declared the meter to be exactly 443.296 French lines long.
+The Truchet point therefore became equal to mm or about 0.187986 mm.)

-It has also been cited as exactly 0.188 mm.

 The Fournier point was established by Pierre Simon Fournier in 1737.
-The system of Fournier was based on a different French foot of c.
-298 mm.
+The system of Fournier was based on a different French foot of about 298 mm.
 With the usual convention that 1 foot equals 12 inches, 1 inch (pouce) was divided into 12 lines (lignes) and 1 line was further divided into 6 typographic points (points typographiques).
 One Fournier point is about 0.0135 English inches.